 7. Jack-o'-Lantern Stuffed Peppers

-How can bell peppers be Halloween party snack ideas?
+How can bell peppers be Halloween snack ideas?
 Carve orange bell peppers to look like jack-o’-lanterns and stuff them with quinoa and black beans.
 This option is protein-rich, high in fiber, and loaded with vitamin C.

 8. Mummy Hot Dogs